webrecorder/replayweb.page/docs/loading.md

 ReplayWeb.page also supports loading archives directly from Google Drive.

-ReplayWeb.page can be used to open .warc, .warc.gz files directly from google drive using the following steps.
+ReplayWeb.page can be used to open .warc, .warc.gz files directly from Google Drive using the following steps.

 1. Install [ReplayWeb.page Google Drive Integration](https://gsuite.google.com/u/2/marketplace/app/replaywebpage/160798412227)